Hue-Jhan/Multi-Weather-App/README.md

 # Multi Weather App
-Android Weather App in java that compares multiple Weather APIs/Scrapers to provide the best possible result.
-It also shows the various APIs forecast Daily/Hourly data to the user.
+Android Weather App in java that compares multiple Weather APIs/Scrapers to provide the best possible result, and shows daily/hourly data from each API.

 # 📱 App
 a